 Option 2: Automated investing with Curvo

-Curvo builds portfolios based on the Bogleheads principles, globally diversified, low-cost, long-term focused.
+Curvo builds portfolios based on the Bogleheads principles, meaning globally diversified, low-cost, and focused on long-term growth.

 Pros: